Cloufish/blog/_posts/2021-03-28-Can-OWASP-ZAP-replace-Burp-Suite-Professional?.md

 ## The short answer - NO :)

-Burp Suite offers a tremendous scope of functionalities in one his app implementation, it has also funds from the paid version to develop this tool more and more, so I don't think It'll ever be replaced with OWASP ZAP.
+Burp Suite offers a tremendous scope of functionalities in one of his app implementation, it has also funds from the paid version to develop this tool more and more, so I don't think It'll ever be replaced with OWASP ZAP.

 ## The question should be - What functionalities of Burp Suite Professional can I have for free?